A Guide to the Counseling Experience

 Psychotherapy is a process where someone seeks help for problems of an emotional nature from a trained professional.
 By establishing a positive, trusting relationship, the professional will try to help the individual cope with the problem, mature and grow, and learn about himself or herself.

-There are four major types of professionals who may help people with personal problems.
+There are several types of professionals who may help people with personal problems.

 Psychologists have a doctorate (Ph.D., Psy.D., or Ed.D.) in psychology.
 They undergo at least four years of training and education in research, human behavioral theories, and therapeutic techniques.
 In addition to therapy or counseling, they are the mental health professionals that specialize in the administration of psychological tests and assessments and carry out psychological research.